 It’ll take a bit more complicated math, but this metric will show you how many people watch your entire Story.
 Here’s how:

-As noted by Agora Pulse, this stat lets you know how effective your Stories are at not only grabbing, but retaining attention.
+This stat lets you know how effective your Stories are at not only grabbing, but retaining attention.
 Additionally, what’s important to note is how your completion rate holds over an extended period of time.

 For example, you can compute your average completion rate over a 14-day period.
 Looking at those numbers, identify which Stories have the highest and lowest completion rates.
 Was it a discount promo that drove engagement?
 A behind-the-scenes video of an event?